• About Us

 Here’s how to make personalized photo candles at home and save money.

-1. Edit & REsize Your Photos
+1. Edit & Resize Your Photos

 Choose some photos that you love.
 In this project, I used a photo editor called Picmonkey to convert my photos to black and white.
 (Color photos are fine too)!